 ARK Research Seminar Videos

 Below is a listing of all the ARK research seminars that have been recorded for online viewing since 2004.
 Included are any documentation and press releases associated with each seminar where applicable.
-However, if you require hard copy versions of these documents, please contact us by phone (+44 (0) 2871 375513) or send an email to our secretary.

 All work that refers to an ARK Research Update should acknowledge it using the appropriate bibliographic citation.
 For example: